Toskërishte · Standard Albanian basis

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Arbëresh is a dialect of Albanian.
+Arbëresh is a dialect of the Albanian language.

 Arbëresh is part of the Europe region on DialectAtlas.